© Everyman Media

 The Chairman of the Company is Paul Wise.
 The Chairman has the responsibility of ensuring that the Board discharges its responsibilities.
 The Chairman is an executive and works approximately 10 days a month.
 The Chairman has a key role in creating and planning the strategic direction of the Company and also has an active role in the branding of Everyman and the creative direction of the Company and its cinemas.
 The Chairman is not deemed independent.

 The three Executive Directors, other than the Chairman, are comprised of a Chief Executive Officer (“CEO”) and Chief Financial Officer (“CFO”).
-Mr Crispin Lilly is the CEO and Mr Jonathan Peters is the CFO.
+Mr Crispin Lilly is the CEO and Mrs Elizabeth Lake is the CFO.
 Additionally, Mr Adam Kaye is an Executive Director who supports the Company on identifying and negotiating new pipeline opportunities.

 The CEO has the overall responsibility for implementing and integrating the strategic direction of the Company.
 This includes responsibility for all components and departments of a business.
 The CEO ensures that the organisation's leadership maintains constant awareness of both the external and internal competitive landscape, opportunities for expansion, customer base, markets, new industry developments and standards.

-Jonathan Peters acts as Company Secretary and the Company has also engaged One Advisory as support for its Company Secretarial function, to ensure the necessary information is supplied to the Company Secretary and Directors on a timely basis to enable them to discharge their duties effectively.
+ONE Advisory Limited has been appointed as Everyman’s Company Secretary and assists the Company to ensure that Board procedures are followed and that the Company complies with all applicable rules, regulations and obligations governing its operation as an AIM-listed entity, including MAR.
+The Chairman is responsible for ensuring that the necessary information is supplied to the Directors on a timely basis to enable them to discharge their duties effectively.
 All Directors have access to the advice of the Company’s solicitors as well as access to independent professional advice, at the Company’s expense, as and when required.

-The Non-Executives of the Company are Michael Rosehill, Charles Dorfman and Phillip Jacobson.
+The Non-Executives of the Company are Michael Rosehill, Charles Dorfman, Phillip Jacobson and Streisan Bevan.
 Of the Non-Executive Directors, Michael Rosehill and Charles Dorfman are deemed non-independent due to the size of their shareholding in the Company.
-The Company considers Phillip Jacobson independent.
-Philip Jacobson has an interest in 73,776 Ordinary Shares and holds 100,000 options over Ordinary Shares which were granted to him as part of the Company’s admission to AIM.
+The Company considers Phillip Jacobson and Streisan Bevan to be independent.
+Philip Jacobson has an interest in 86,336 Ordinary Shares and holds 100,000 options over Ordinary Shares which were granted to him as part of the Company’s admission to AIM.
 Neither Philip Jacobson nor the other Directors believe his shareholding or options are significant in assessing Philip Jacobson’s independence.

-The Company accepts that having a Chairman and two Non-Executives who are not independent is not in line with best practice or the recommendations made by the QCA.
-The Board however believes that the skill set of the Chairman and non-independent directors is appropriate and beneficial for all shareholders and stakeholders.
-Each of the Chairman and non-independent Directors has significant experience in building successful businesses and offer key skillsets to the Executive Directors that are beneficial to the Company as a whole.
+The Company has two independent Non-Executive Directors in line with the requirements of the QCA Code.
+The Board believes it is well balanced and with a diverse range of experience and viewpoints and a skill-set that is appropriate and beneficial for all shareholders and stakeholders.
+Each of the Chairman and non-executive Directors have significant experience in building successful businesses and offer key skillsets to the Executive Directors that are beneficial to the Company as a whole.

 The Audit Committee has the primary responsibility of monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
 It receives and reviews reports from the Group’s management and external auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
 The Audit Committee meets no less than twice in each financial year and has unrestricted access to the Group’s external auditors.
 The Audit Committee is chaired by Philip Jacobson and also includes Michael Rosehill.

-The Nomination Committee consists of a committee chaired by Philip Jacobson and includes Paul Wise and Charles Dorfman.
+The Nomination Committee is chaired by Philip Jacobson and includes Paul Wise and Charles Dorfman.
 The Nomination Committee considers the selection and re-appointment of Directors.
 It identifies and nominates candidates to fill Board vacancies and regularly reviews the structure, size and composition (including the skills, knowledge and experience) of the Board and makes recommendations to the Board with regard to any changes.
-It also considers succession planning.
+The Nominations Committee also considers succession planning and makes recommendations to the Board as appropriate.

 The Board is satisfied that each of the Directors is able to allocate sufficient time to the Company to discharge their responsibilities effectively.

 On joining the Board, new members receive a comprehensive induction, involving meetings with senior employees and the external advisors.
-Individual training needs are identified as part of the annual Board evaluation process and training is provided as required.
+Individual training needs are addressed as required.
 All Directors receive regular updates on legal, regulatory and governance issues.
 In addition, there are regular ‘deep dives’ from across the business at Board level to ensure the Directors’ understanding of the operational aspects of the business are kept up to date.
 From time to time Board meetings are held away at operational sites away from the head office to further enhance the directors’ understanding of the business.

 The Company’s Articles of Association require directors to submit themselves for re-election by shareholders at least once every three years.